ngtranthanhtoan/business-301-executive-leadership/chapter-11-crisis-leadership.md

 Crises are inevitable — outages, PR blow-ups, legal challenges, market shocks.
 How you lead in those moments defines **trust**, **reputation**, and sometimes **survival**.

+## What Goes Wrong Without This
+- Decision vacuum: No clear owner; tempo collapses under stress.
+- Comms whiplash: Conflicting messages worsen impact and credibility.
+- Slow stabilization: Lack of drills and playbooks prolongs damage window.
+- No learning loop: Same failure patterns repeat in the next crisis.

 ---

 ## The Crisis Leadership Equation